Kunstmaan/hyperledger-fabric-network-setup/README.md

 kuma-hf-network update-chaincodes
 ```

 Upgrade the chaincodes on the network based on the version in the `package.json` of each chaincode.
-This script depends on the chaincodes being generated with the [hyperledger-fabric-chaincode-dev-setup](https://github.com/Kunstmaan/hyperledger-fabric-chaincode-dev-setup).
+This script depends on the chaincodes being generated with the [hyperledger-fabric-chaincode-dev-setup](https://github.com/Kunstmaan/hyperledger-fabric-chaincode-dev-setup) and the version inside the package.json will be used to see if a certain chaincode needs to be updated or not.

 ## Update the current tool